Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

 }
 {%endhighlight%}

 We care about three arrays that are available to us from within the PEB.
 The Names, Ordinals, and Functions Array.

 The Names array points to.... function names, of course.
-These are name strings, so your exported function can be found here, just the name mind you.
+These are name strings, so your exported function can be found here, just the name, mind you.

-The Ordinals array, this is 1:1 mapped to the Names array, in the sense that Names\[index\] == Ordinals\[index\].
-This array contains the the ordinal number for each named function.
-Don't hate me, hate microsoft, it's a common approach.
+The Ordinals array is 1:1 mapped to the Names array, in the sense that Names\[index\] == Ordinals\[index\].
+This array contains the ordinal number for each named function.
+Don't hate me, hate Microsoft, it's a common approach.

-Finally, the Functions array, this is what we care about, the thing that well finally use.
-This functions array contains the "RVA" or the relative virtual address of the actual implementation within the DLL.
+Finally, the Functions array, this is what we care about, the thing that we well finally use.
+This function's array contains the "RVA" or the relative virtual address of the actual implementation within the DLL.

-So what well be doing is checking the Names and ordinals array, and based of the found values, we index the functions array and voila, we have found the function we care about.
+So what we'll be doing is checking the Names and ordinals array, and based on the found values, we index the functions array, and voila, we have found the function we care about.

-Okay, the core  is out the way, time to describe the implementation.
+Okay, the core is out of the way, time to describe the implementation.

-We are looking for these functions, in two dlls, kernel32.dll and NTDLL.dll.
+We are looking for these functions in two DLLs, kernel32.dll and NTDLL.dll.

 {%highlight cpp%}
 typedef BOOL(WINAPI* FuncCreateProcessA)(LPCSTR, LPSTR, LPSECURITY_ATTRIBUTES, LPSECURITY_ATTRIBUTES, BOOL, DWORD, LPVOID, LPCSTR, LPSTARTUPINFOA, LPPROCESS_INFORMATION);